Marcelo Carné

-Marcelo Henrique Passos Carné (born 6 February 1990), is a Brazilian footballer who plays as a goalkeeper for Marítimo.
+Marcelo Henrique Passos Carné (born 6 February 1990), is a Brazilian footballer who plays as a goalkeeper for Saudi First Division League club Al-Jabalain.

 Club career

 Flamengo

 Carné began his career in the youth team of Bangu, but joined Flamengo's youth setup in 2004, aged 14.
 He was promoted to the main squad in 2010, but subsequently served loans at Boavista and Duque de Caxias.

+Al-Jabalain

+On 18 July 2024, Carné joined Saudi First Division League side Al-Jabalain.